 Do not include a curriculum vitae or author's biography in your thesis; the Graduate College no longer accepts these sections.

-Instead, the Thesis Office encourages students looking for recommendations on how to document and share their professional accomplishments in ways that can be updated as new opportunities arise to contact the Career Services Office.
+Instead, the Thesis Office encourages students looking for recommendations on how to document and share their professional accomplishments in ways that can be updated as new opportunities arise to contact the Graduate College Career Development Office.